 An RV is a recreational vehicle that comes with living quarters.

-The home enables you to enjoy yourselves when you are at a campsite or doing road trips.
-Once you set up your temporary home, you may need to use your car to head to the town for groceries.
-It is hard navigating city traffic with your RV.
+It allows you to enjoy yourself when you are at a campsite or on excursions.
+Once you have set up your temporary home, you may need to drive into town in your car to buy groceries.
+It is difficult to drive through city traffic with your RV.

-In addition, you have to find parking for your RV.
-Towing your vehicle gives you the best option.
-However, your RV cannot flat tow all car models.
-The first place to check whether your car can be towed is your car manual.
+You may also need to find a parking space for your motorhome.
+Towing your car offers you the best option.
+However, your RV cannot tow all car models.
+The first place to check if your car can be towed is in the manual.

-Some Ideas of great cars to tow behind an RV
+Some ideas for great cars that can be towed behind an RV

 The RV is a great way to have a home away from home.
-However, you may need to have an extra car to use during shopping trips or off-road excavations.
-In this case, you need to flat tow your car.
+However, you may need an extra car that you can use for shopping trips or off-road excavations.
+In this case you will need to flat tow your car.

-Not all car models can be flat-towed.
-Firstly, are problems with the transmission.
-The transmission needs the engine to be switched on at all times so that the pump can lubricate all moving parts.
-It is for this reason that the best cars to be flat towed are manual cars.
-If you have an automatic car, call your dealer and ask if you can tow it with the automatic transmission before trying.
+Not all car models can be flat towed.
+First of all there are problems with the transmission.
+The transmission needs the engine always to be on so that the pump can lubricate all moving parts.
+For this reason the best cars that can be flat towed are manual cars.
+If you have an automatic car, call your dealer and ask if you can tow it with the automatic transmission before you try.

 Alternatively, you can make certain adjustments to the pump.
-But, this tends to be costly and can cause further damage to the car.
-Most cars manufactured before 2016 are the best for towing.
-However, we have come up with some great cars to tow behind an RV.
+However, this is usually expensive and can cause further damage to the car.
+Most cars manufactured before 2016 are best suited for towing.
+However, we have come up with some great cars for towing behind an RV.

 2015 Fiat 500, Toyota Corolla 2016 and Chevrolet Spark

-These are pretty small cars that can easily be towed.
-The cars are lightweight and are excellent when looking for parking space.
-These vehicles are often equipped with manual transmission, which is great for towing.
+These are quite small cars that can easily be towed.
+The cars are light and are ideal for finding a parking space.
+These cars are often equipped with a manual gearbox, which is excellent for towing.

-The jeep has being a favorite for many car owners who love doing going off-road.
-The jeep can be towed with all its wheels on four wheels.
-For the best experience, try models before the year 2018.
+The Jeep is a favorite for many car owners who like to drive off-road.
+The jeep can be pulled with all its wheels on four wheels.
+For the best results, try out models from before 2018.

-The most popular Toyota models for towing are the Land cruiser and the FJ cruiser with a manual gearbox.
-Most of newer automatic Toyota and Lexus models are not suitable for towing.
+The most popular Toyota models for towing are the Landcruiser and the FJ Cruiser with manual transmission.
+Most newer automatic Toyota and Lexus models are not suitable for towing.

-The problem with these models is that the transmission is designed in such a way that the transmission pump has to be operating for it to lubricate the moving parts.
-This means you have to be driving the car.
-If the car engine is not running you will have serious trouble when towing the car.
+The problem with these models is that the transmission is designed in such a way that the transmission pump must be in operation to lubricate the moving parts.
+This means that you have to drive the car.
+If the engine of the car is not running, you will have serious problems when towing the car.

 2015 Chevrolet Malibu or 2016 Ford Fusion Hybrid

-While both cars come with automatic transmission, they are still great to tow.
-The cars are also rear– wheel drive vehicles.
-Avoid above 2016 models unless the car’s manual specifically states that you can tow them.
+Although both cars are equipped with automatic transmission, they are still easy to tow.
+The cars are also rear-wheel drive vehicles.
+Avoid the models from 2016 onwards, unless the car’s manual explicitly states that you can tow them.

 The RV is a great second home when you are camping.
-However, you may need to do some traveling while leaving the RV stationery.
-Having a small car to use oft trips saves you on fuel and parking space.
+However, you may have to make some trips while leaving the RV behind.
+With a small car that you can use often, you save fuel and parking space.
 Flat towing involves moving the car on its four wheels.

-The car rolls as you move along.
-Before the age of modern cars with automatic transmission and modern electronics, it was pretty easy to flat tow any manual transmission car.
+The car rolls while you move around.
+Before the age of modern cars with automatic transmission and modern electronics, it was quite easy to flat tow any car with manual transmission.

-If you have an automatic transmission car you can add several add-ons to make the car easier to tow.
-This can include adding transmission lubrication pumps and driveshaft decouplers.
-However, these add-ons will depend on the car model.
-It is also expensive for purchasing and installing these add-ons.
-Lastly, you can end up destroying your car which brings more problems with your warranty.
+If you have a car with an automatic transmission, you can add several add-ons to make the car easier to tow.
+This may include adding transmission lubrication pumps and driveshaft decouplers.
+However, these add-ons vary depending on the car model.
+It is also expensive to purchase and install these add-ons.
+Finally, you may end up destroying your car, which could cause problems with your warranty.

 Method of towing

-Using your RV to tow your car is also called “dingy towing”.
-If it is impossible to tow your car on its four wheels you can use a flatbed or enclosed trailer.
-In some instances, you can have the car on its two wheels while the rest are suspended.
-The weight of the car versus that of RV will also determine your method of towing.
+Towing your car with your RV is also known as “dingy towing”.
+If it is impossible to tow your car on its four wheels, you can use a flatbed or closed trailer.
+In some cases, you can let the car drive on its two wheels while the other wheels are suspended.
+The weight of the car compared to the weight of the motorhome also determines your method of towing.

-The law specifies the allowable gross combined vehicle weight rating.
-This is the total weight of the RV and the car.
-This figure is important as it protects you from ruining your transmission.
-When you are flat towing ensure that you place a cooler to avoid ruining your transmission.
+The law specifies the permitted combined weight of the vehicles.
+This is the total weight of the motorhome and the car.
+This figure is important because it protects you from destroying your transmission.
+When towing flat, be sure to install a radiator to prevent damage to your transmission.

-The type of car that you choose to tow will also be determined by the purpose of your trip.
-If you plan on using the car for groceries and small trips to town then a small car will be ideal.
-However, if you plan on doing some serious off-road travels then the Jeep is your best choice.
+The type of car you want to tow away is also determined by the purpose of your trip.
+If you plan to use the car for shopping and small trips into town, a small car is ideal.
+However, if you are planning to do serious off-road driving, a jeep is the best choice.

 Running the engine during stops

-As stated earlier, some car models cannot pump the transmission fluid unless the engine is on.
-In this instance, you may need to make regular stops along the way and start the engine.
-This lubricates most of the transmission parts.
-In some instances, you may need to remove some fuses before continuing with your journey.
-When flat towing your car you will need to engage the car on neutral.
+As already mentioned, some vehicle models can only pump the transmission oil when the engine is running.
+In this case you may need to stop and start the engine regularly on the way.
+This will lubricate most parts of the transmission.
+In some cases you may need to remove some fuses before continuing your journey.
+When towing the car, you must put it in neutral.

 However, there some 4X4 cars that are flat towed at park position.
 You then use the neutral mode for transfer cases.
 You will need to check the manufacturer’s manual again for confirmation.
 Destroying your transmission is not worth the burden of carrying along with your beloved car during RV trips.

-Most modern cars nowadays lock the steering if the key is not turned on.
-These kind of cars will lock the front wheels making the trip impossible.
-In this case you are required to leave the ignition key at the accessory position.
+Most modern cars nowadays lock the steering if the car is not turned on.
+These types of cars lock the front wheels and make driving impossible.
+In this case you are obliged to leave the key in the ignition.

-The RV is a large vehicle and with car being towed behind it is a recipe for road accidents.
-In this case, the driver behind cannot see when you are signaling or braking.
-To prevent accidents, various US states have made it compulsory to have auxiliary brakes that work in tandem with the towed car.
-To avoid further fines even in states that do not make it compulsory have them on.
+The RV is a large vehicle and with a car towed behind it a recipe for traffic accidents.
+In such cases, the driver behind cannot see when you signal or brake.
+To prevent accidents, several U.S. states have prescribed emergency brakes that work together with the towed car.
+To avoid fines, even in states that do not make this mandatory, these emergency brakes should be switched on.